terry-citrix/async-service/README.md

 For example http://localhost:8083/api/sync/tenant/Customer1

-This will store the string "Customer1" in Thread Local Storage, make a synchronous outbound call, then return with whatever was store in Thread Local Storage.
+This will store the string "Customer1" in Thread Local Storage, make a synchronous outbound call, then return with whatever was stored in Thread Local Storage.
 That means that you should get the tenant's name, in this case `Customer1`.

 ## Notes
 When running it as a stand-alone SpringBoot the thread pool is set to 10 threads.
 You can see that by calling the